India's top court finds Anil Ambani guilty on contempt in Ericsson case

-NEW DELHI (Reuters) - India’s Supreme Court said on Wednesday that Reliance Communications chairman Anil Ambani willfully did not pay 5.5 billion rupees to Swedish telecom equipment maker Ericsson, holding him guilty in a contempt of court case.
+NEW DELHI, Feb 20 (Reuters) - India’s Supreme Court said on Wednesday that Reliance Communications chairman Anil Ambani willfully did not pay 5.5 billion rupees to Swedish telecom equipment maker Ericsson, holding him guilty in a contempt of court case.

 The court asked billionaire Ambani and two directors of RCom to pay 4.5 billion rupees to Ericsson within four weeks.
 They will face three months jail term if they fail to pay the amount, the court said.